ruzheng/our-recipes-client/README.md

 # Genshin Unit Tracker API

+This is the front-end of Genshin Unit-Tracker

 This light program allows the user to store their character units from the game Genshin Impact.
-Each unit comes with a variety of additional information that will be added as the app updates.
+Each unit contain information regarding to the unit itself such as name, element, rarity, and region.
+The goal is to allow the user to have an index of character/units they own in the game and in later version allow the user to attach weapon and artifacts(equipments) to each character.

 ## Important Links